google-research/meta-dataset/README.md

 # User instructions
 ## Installation
+Meta-Dataset is now compatible with Python 2 and Python 3, but has mostly been used with Python 2 up to now, so glitches with Python 3 are still possible.
-Meta-Dataset currently supports Python 2 only, and has not been tested with TensorFlow 2 yet.
+The code has not been tested with TensorFlow 2 yet.

-- We recommend you follow [these instructions](https://www.tensorflow.org/install/pip?lang=python2) to install TensorFlow.
+- We recommend you follow [these instructions](https://www.tensorflow.org/install/pip) to install TensorFlow.
 - A list of packages to install is available in `requirements.txt`, you can install them using `pip`.
 - Clone the `meta-dataset` repository.
 Most command lines start with `python -m meta_dataset.<something>`, and should be typed from within that clone (where a `meta_dataset` Python module should be visible).